 Are you prepared for the EU Whistle-blower Protection Directive (and other global mandates)?
-Join this whole day online classroom Foundation Certification session on Whistleblower implementation, update, execution and monitoring issues on The Whistleblowers Day 23rd June 2022.
+Join this whole day online classroom Foundation Certification session on Whistle-blower implementation, update, execution and monitoring issues on The Whistleblowers Day 23rd June 2023.

 The EU Commission and other global oversight authorities continue to revamp their Governance and Compliance structures to protect employees, assets, stakeholders, and privacy.
-After GDPR, E-privacy, the next radical compliance implementation is the directive on the protection of whistle-blowers.
+After GDPR and E-privacy, the subsequent radical compliance implementation is the directive on protecting whistle-blowers.

 Tenacious Whistle-blowers exposed several scandals are “Deep Throat”, who met journalists Bob Woodward and Carl Bernstein and exposed the Watergate scandal, which changed global history in the 1970s, probably the best whistle-blower example.
-Later the former Enron executive Sherron Watkins released vital information on the company’s fraudulent accounting practices in the 1980s, and recently whistle-blowers exposed some of the largest AML scandals in major gælobal banks and financial institutions.
+Later, former Enron executive Sherron Watkins released vital information on the company’s fraudulent accounting practices in the 1980s.
+Whistle-blowers exposed some of the largest AML scandals in global central banks and financial institutions.

-Blowing the whistle on sloppy, corrupt, illegal, and greedy organisations and management can have substantial effects, both positive and negative, on the whistle-blower and the stakeholders.
-Therefore companies must start the process on their road to compliance through a roadmap, framework and a dedicated resource centre to ensure Governance, Risk Management and Compliance components when an employee or a contractor releases news of illegal, risky or unethical corporate conduct, process and or management behaviour.
+Blowing the whistle on sloppy, corrupt, illegal, and greedy organisations and management can positively and negatively affect the whistle-blower and the stakeholders.
+Therefore, companies must start the process on their road to compliance through a roadmap, framework, and a dedicated resource centre to ensure Governance, Risk Management and Compliance components when an employee or a contractor releases news of illegal, risky or unethical corporate conduct process and contractor management behaviour.

 Two-year cure period after adoption

-By September 2021, all EU organisations with 250 or more employees must provide a channel for employees and others to blow the whistle.
-Companies with between 50 and 249 employees will have the usual two years to comply.
-Copenhagen Compliance® has since 2005 helped companies with roadmaps, frameworks, templates and tools to set up and manage a whistle-blower channel to create the corporate culture as the platform to deliver real business benefit and protects the long-term values of the organisation.
+All EU organisations with 250 or more employees must provide a channel for employees and others to blow the whistle.
+Companies with 50 and 249 employees had a lead of the usual two years to comply.
+Copenhagen Compliance® has, since 2005, helped companies with roadmaps, frameworks, templates, and tools to set up and manage a whistle-blower channel to create the corporate culture as the platform to deliver real business benefits and protect the organisation’s long-term values.

-The corporate culture that addresses the various stakeholder obligations with a specific set of controls and system that focus on security, response times, data protection requirements must be monitored by management.
+The corporate culture that addresses the various stakeholder obligations with a specific set of controls and systems that focus on security, response times, and data protection requirements must be monitored by management.

 Business ethics and whistleblowing

-Since the whistle-blower is probably the most vulnerable person in the process, they will soon be granted more excellent protection and encourage to report incidents without uncertainty and stress.
-The roadmap and framework must provide both whistle-blower anonymity, special safeguards and personal security.
+Since the whistle-blower is probably the most vulnerable person in the process, they will soon be granted excellent protection and encouragement to report incidents without uncertainty and stress.
+The roadmap and framework must provide whistle-blower anonymity, special safeguards and personal security.